christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

 This might seem magical to you, but it really is not.
 We are just intercepting any pointer into our state and updating a set of paths that the component accesses.
-The complicated bits is related to that Immer also creates proxies and configures properties to avoid mutation.
+The complicated bits are related to that Immer also creates proxies and configures properties to avoid mutation.
 This makes it impossible to just proxy the exact state, we have to proxy via a fake object that we can manipulate.
 If you think this is crazy, look into any framework.
-Everybody has some code where you want to take a shower after just looking at it.
+Everybody has code where you want to take a shower after just looking at it.

 Let us just forget this part and rather look at how this proxy is used: